juanitadevelopment/amber-timerjob/CONTRIBUTING.md

 ## 📄 License

-By contributing to Amber TimerJob, you agree that your contributions will be licensed under the Apache License 2.0.
+By contributing to Juanita Amber TimerJob, you agree that your contributions will be licensed under the Apache License 2.0.

 ## 🙋‍♀️ Getting Help